buster-bronco/emotive-hud/README.md

 - Supported image formats: JPG, JPEG, PNG, WEBP
 - All portraits for a character should be in the same folder
-- Consistent image dimensions, ideally square portraits, recommended for best results
+- Consistent image dimensions recommended for best results

 ### Setting Up the HUD

-- GMs can customize who shows up on the hud at any time, Click the menu icon (≡) in the Emotive HUD
+1. GMs can customize who shows up on the HUD at any time:
+   - Click the menu icon (≡) in the Emotive HUD
    - Drag actors into the configuration window
+   - Arrange actors in desired order using drag handles

+2. Adding Character Portraits:
+   **Option 1: Select Existing Folder**
+   - Click the folder icon next to an actor
-- Select a folder containing portrait images for each actor
+   - Navigate to and select a folder containing portrait images
    - Click Apply to save changes

+   **Option 2: Batch Import Portraits**
+   - Click the upload icon next to an actor to upload files directly
+   - If no folder has specified, images will be automatically organized into: `/emotive-hud-portraits/[actor-name]/`
+   - Existing files with the same names will be replaced

+3. Click Apply to save changes.
+The HUD will update to show the selected actors with their portraits and cache them for player use.

 ### Basic Controls